harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 .. caution::

-    Do **not** click "Merge pull request" after submitting, as this will modify your repository.
-We will merge your pull request when grading.
+    Do **not** click "Merge pull request" after submitting.

 .. caution::

     The deadlines for all assignments are on Canvas.
-Deadlines are enforced to the minute, and the course late policy is a 10% deduction per 8 hours of lateness.
+Deadlines are enforced to the minute, and the course late policy is a 10% deduction per 16 hours of lateness.

     Note that the Github Actions tests can take a while, and no testing-related extensions will be granted.